FREQUENTLY ASKED QUESTIONS

 No, clients can self-refer.
 Please get in touch with us to complete the intake form.

-If you are concerned about your child's speech and language development, you can schedule an initial consultation
+If you are concerned about your child's speech and language development, you can schedule an initial assessment

-(1-hour) with us to determine if further services are appropriate.
+(1-hour) with us to determine if your child's communication abilities are age-appropriate.

 2. How much do your services cost?